liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/apache-cassandra.md

 !!! note
     These instructions assume Liquibase Cassandra extension v4.25.0.1 or newer.
 This extension was updated to replace the previous Simba JDBC driver with the new Cassandra JDBC wrapper.

+    If you get the error `java.sql.SQLTransientException: com.datastax.oss.driver.api.core.NoNodeAvailableException: No node was available to execute the query`, you will need to upgrade to Liquibase Cassandra extension v4.25.0.1 or newer.

 1. Download the jar files